deadsnakes/python3.7/Doc/library/ssl.rst

    parameter to :func:`wrap_socket`.
 In this mode, certificates are required from the other side of the socket connection; an :class:`SSLError` will be raised if no certificate is provided, or if its validation fails.
+   This mode is **not** sufficient to verify a certificate in client mode as it does not match hostnames.  :attr:`~SSLContext.check_hostname` must be enabled as well to verify the authenticity of a cert.
+   :const:`PROTOCOL_TLS_CLIENT` uses :const:`CERT_REQUIRED` and
+   enables :attr:`~SSLContext.check_hostname` by default.

+   With server socket, this mode provides mandatory TLS client cert authentication.
+A client certificate request is sent to the client and the client must provide a valid and trusted certificate.

    Use of this setting requires a valid set of CA certificates to be passed, either to :meth:`SSLContext.load_verify_locations` or as a